 These are just some of the questions you’ve got to ask yourself, and below you’ll find all the other things you should consider before moving to Barcelona from the UK.

 We’ve also thrown in a few tips and tricks on how to “Hack Barcelona” like a local.
-Moving to Barcelona in 2023 means that this expat guide must talk about these things!
+Moving to Barcelona means that this expat guide must talk about these things!

 A cinema ticket will cost about €8, a gym membership will be around €40, a bus ticket costs more than €2, and most essential grocery items cost upwards of €1.50.
 For a gastronomic delight, a three-course meal will set you back about €40 per person.